Swarupbarua/Equipment-failure-prediction/README.md

   - app.py

 Below are some modeling i have implemented.
-  a.
-Logistic regression
+  - Logistic regression
-  b.
-Random forest
+  - Random forest
-  c.
-XgBoost
+  - XgBoost
-  d.
-Ensemble model (using LSTM and Conv1D)
+  - Ensemble model (using LSTM and Conv1D)
-  e.
-Hybrid model (usin LSTM and RF)
+  - Hybrid model (usin LSTM and RF)

 Among all the above models XgBoost perform the best and achived 85% f1 score.